-Broward County officials continue to work closely with the Florida Department of Health, the Centers for Disease Control, the Governor's office and the Florida Department of Emergency management to help residents, visitors and employees weather this health crisis.
-We urge everyone to be diligent and practice safe hygiene.
+Broward County officials continue to work closely with the Florida Department of Health, the Centers for Disease Control and Prevention, the Governor's office and the Florida Department of Emergency Management to help residents, visitors and employees weather this health crisis.

 Wash your hands regularly with soap and water for at least 20 seconds; use hand sanitizers at home and in the workplace